Keith Humphreys

 Biography

 Keith Humphreys is the Esther Ting Memorial Professor in the Department of Psychiatry and Behavioral Sciences at Stanford University.
-He is also a Senior Research Career Scientist at the VA Health Services Research Center in Palo Alto and an Honorary Professor of Psychiatry at the Institute of Psychiatry, King's College, London.
-His research addresses addictive disorders and translation of science into public policy.
+His research addresses addictive disorders and the translation of science into public policy.
+In addition to over 400 scientific publications, he has written extensively for outlets like The Washington Post and The Atlantic.

 In The News